 The EU Commission today has announced its decision in relation to its investigation relating to whether or not certain interactions between the Irish authorities and Apple amounted to State aid.
 In its announcement, the Commission has explicitly stated that “this decision does not call into question Ireland's general tax system or its corporate tax rate”.

 The American Chamber is delighted to advise our members that we will be presenting a new and very special award to honour US leaders of Irish heritage who have helped to strengthen the Irish-US relationship.

-The American Chamber of Commerce Ireland has welcomed the publication today of the Government’s Energy White Paper which sets out a path for a low carbon energy future.
+The American Chamber of Commerce Ireland has today welcomed the launch of the Action Plan for Housing and Homelessness.